sait-lab/git-demo-repo/README.md

 ## Purpose

 Welcome to the Git Demo Repository!
-This repository is designed as a hands-on learning tool for understanding the basics of Git, a distributed version control system.
+This repository is designed as a demo repo used in https://github.com/sait-lab/learn-git.
 Let's get started on your journey to mastering Git!

 ## Getting Started